https://www.bluebombers.com/2025/12/22/blue-bombers-announce-coaching-changes/

 With Hogan on the coaching staff, Brady hasn't had a season under 1000 yards!
 I do think he's an important piece to our offence, but not great as a playcaller and offense installer.
 If he was cool with taking the demotion, he is very self aware in realizing that OC is not for him, or at least he isn't ready for it.
 He would for sure be hired somewhere as a RB coach, so I'm glad we have him still.

-Quote from: Waffler on Today at 04:05:48 PMThey say incumbent defensive line coach Darrell Patterson is retiring.
+Quote from: Waffler on December 22, 2025, 04:05:48 PMThey say incumbent defensive line coach Darrell Patterson is retiring.
 Ok. one for one.
 But what is happening to Andre Bolduc the current RB coach?

 Most position coaches are on one year contracts so no surprise, no word whether Jackson has been renewed yet either.
 Zach probably got Hogan fired and Brady probably stepped in to help provide him a safe landing.
 MOS again demonstrates he has a hard time making tough personnel decisions, probably disqualifies him from ever seeking a job as a GM.